mo9a7i/my_notebook/travel/south_korea.md

 4. Download Papago

-   a good translator for korean language
+   a good translator for Korean language

 5. Buy t-money at airport